CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 Affects: GTA Vice City, GTA San Andreas.

 The games have an unused, yet mostly finished mode of displaying the HUD -- when it's enabled, only the clock displays continuously.
-Money, the weapon icon, wanted level stars and the energy bars only display when their statuses change (e.g. you lose health, or pick up money), and after that, they fade out after several seconds.
+Money, the weapon icon, wanted level stars, and the energy bars only display when their statuses change (e.g. you lose health, or pick up money), and after that, they fade out after several seconds.
 SilentPatch fixes multiple visual bugs this feature exhibited, and can optionally enable it via the INI file.